bergie/VIE/README.md

 * In French, _vie_ means life, showcasing how VIE makes your website come alive
 * In English, _vie_ means striving for victory or superiority

+VIE development is now targeting a 2.0 release.
+[Read this blog post](http://bergie.iki.fi/blog/vie_2-0_is_starting_to_emerge/) to find out the changes from VIE 1.0.

 ## VIE integration in nutshell

 Adding VIE to your system is as easy as: